madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 ls -l /projects/gatins/2025_Mobulid/tarapacana
 ```

 ## optimizing parameters
-ok so from here, we've got stacks up and running and now we should focus on the parameter optimization.
+ok time to get serious. we've got stacks up and running and now we should focus on the parameter optimization.
 We can determine the optimal params from the highest yield loci at the end of the pipeline.

 #### stacks params
 **Options:**